-- Only after building and grounds have been "cleared" at the start of the day and continually monitored throughout the day. - This option may be appropriate when a school reasonably anticipates the receipt of a bomb threat or if there is a particular concern over the possibility of a bomb threat.
+- It is strongly recommended that school officials carefully coordinate this option in cooperation with local law enforcement officials. - This option may only be implemented prior to the receipt of an actual bomb threat, and - Only after building and grounds have been "cleared" at the start of the day and continually monitored throughout the day - This option may be appropriate when a school reasonably anticipates the receipt of a bomb threat or if there is a particular concern over the possibility of a bomb threat.
 (During the administration of Regents examinations or during other school-wide events).